User Guide

 Sensitivity (0-100%)

-How much input level affects motion depth:
+How much input level lifts motion above the baseline floor:

 Attack (1-100 ms)